 Looking at some of the downfalls, it really comes down to the undercarriage and caster wheels.
 The steel legs are powder coated but only 1.125” thick which is not as sturdy as you would expect.
 The 3 inch locking casters are also a little flimsy, so don’t be surprised if the table moves around a little during aggressive play.

 Price: $ | Surface thickness: 15mm MDF | Frame: Steel 1.5 inch | Aprons: Durable 1.5 inch resin apron and 1.5 inch diameter steel legs | Design: Separate halves | Weight: 137 lbs | Colours: Blue & Gray | Playback: Yes

 - Great looking design

-- Comes with ball storage and scoring system
+- Includes corner ball holders and scoring system

 - While its a step up, you don’t get a whole lot more from the JOOLA inside